Breastfeeding and maternal health

 - it's free and available whenever your baby needs a feed

-- it can give you a great sense of achievement.
+- it can give mums a great sense of achievement

-Breastfeeding is the healthiest way to feed your baby and gives your baby the best start in life.
+Breastfeeding is the healthiest way to feed babies, giving them the best start in life.
 It is recommended for around the first six months of your baby's life.

-Any amount of breastfeeding has a positive effect, breastfed babies have:
+Any amount of breastfeeding has a positive effect, as breastfed babies have:

 - less chance of diarrhoea and vomiting